DOSA - Lalith Dosa

 The first line of the test case contains an integer N - the number of dosas.

-The next line contains N space separated integers where the ith integer is ai , representing thr price of i-th dosa.
+The next line contains N space separated integers where the ith integer is ai, representing the price of the i-th dosa.

 Output the minimal number of prices(integers) that should be replaced to make the sequence strictly increasing.